Course : Clinical Practicum I

 10. Mucous Clearance Adjuncts

-11. CPR (completed during Summer II, copy of card uploaded to Castlebranch)
+11. CPR (completed prior to clinical practicum, copy of card uploaded to Castle Branch Documentation Tracker)

 Competencies will be evaluated as follows: